The Holy Spirit heals the wounded child inside us

 Our physical bodies may heal with the help of physical medicine, but our crushed spirits cannot be healed by human means alone.
 It is God, who is Spirit and who gave us our spirits, who heals our spirits.
 He is an Expert in delivering us from our sorrows and saving the crushed in spirit.

-Proverbs 18:13-14 ESV But you, O GOD my Lord, deal on my behalf for your name’s sake; because your steadfast love is good, deliver me!
+Proverbs 18:13-14 ESV If one gives an answer before he hears, it is his folly and shame.
 A man’s spirit will endure sickness, but a crushed spirit who can bear?

 John 4:24 ESV God is spirit, and those who worship him must worship in spirit and truth.”